python/cpython/Doc/library/venv.rst

 * Not checked into source control systems such as Git.

 * Considered as disposable -- it should be simple to delete and recreate it from scratch.
-You don't place any project code in the environment
+You don't place any project code in the environment.

 * Not considered as movable or copyable -- you just recreate the same environment in the target location.